Data Center Best Practices for the Public Sector

 - Applications that can divide their load across many servers.

-- Applications requiring sporadic availability, with unpredictable spikes and drops in resource usage.
+- Applications that require sporadic availability, with unpredictable spikes and drops in resource usage.

 - Microservices architecture.